jkoether/Terrain_Trails/README.md

 * path_clearance - clearance between path prints (tops) and cutouts.
 * height_factor - exaggeration factor for elevation.
 1.0 makes on same scale as horizontal dimensions.
 2-3 is reasonable factor.
 * base_height - minium print thickness
+* trail_gpx - gpx file to use for trail path
 * edge_width - width of terrian border with no path cutouts
 * max_print_size - maximum print dimension.  will scale and rotate print to fit this.
 * water_drop - water ways printed slightly lower than other paths and terrain